-Without vitamins from the fruits, the cavies can suffer from various illnesses of the body and mouth to bad digestion, cancer and much more.
+Without vitamins from the fruits, the guinea pigs can suffer from various illnesses from the body and mouth to the bad digestion, cancer and much more.
 They absolutely love all types of berries, and blueberries are among them too.
-Still, the owner is responsible to know if he can feed the guinea pig blueberries, or how much can cavies eat of this fruit and how often.
-Let’s have a closer look.
+Still, the owner is responsible to know if he can feed the guinea pig blueberries, or how much blueberries can guinea pigs eat and how often.
+Let’s take a closer look.

 Can guinea pigs eat blueberries?
-Yes, guinea pigs can eat blueberries, however, served in moderation and with proper frequency.
-Blueberries are healthy for the guinea pigs because they are rich in vitamin C and they are also very tasty to guinea pigs, and they can eat this fruit all day long, but it must be served in small amounts.
+Yes, guinea pigs can eat blueberries but they need to be served in moderation and with proper frequency.
+Blueberries are healthy for the guinea pigs because they are rich in vitamin C and they are also very tasty to guinea pigs.

-The blueberries have lots of vitamin C, and cavies need this vitamin for their overall optimal health.
-Since cavies do not synthesize or store this vitamin by themselves, they will receive it through the blueberries and other vitamin C rich foods.
-The one big disadvantage with blueberries is the amount of sugar in them, and we know cavies cannot eat sugars (at least not artificial sugar or in large amounts) because it interferes with their digestion.
+Guinea pigs need vitamin C for their overall optimal health.
+Since they do not synthesize or store this vitamin by themselves, they need to receive it through the blueberries and other vitamin C rich foods.
+The one big disadvantage of blueberries is the amount of sugar in them because guinea pigs cannot eat sugars (at least not artificial sugar or in large amounts) because sugar interferes with their digestion.

-Guinea pigs are not just confined to eating veggies and special snacks or foods intended for cavies.
+Guinea pigs are not just confined to eating veggies and special snacks or foods intended for them.
 They also love fruits, especially those small, petite and mouth-watering fruits like most berries.
-You probably think since cavies are vegetarians, they can eat most fruits, if not all, right?
-It is not like this at all, some fruits cannot be consumed by cavies even though they are healthy and nutritious for humans.
-For cavies, any fruit high amounts of sugar are not recommended for consumption.
+You probably think since guinea pigs are vegetarians, they can eat most fruits, if not all, right?
+It is not like this at all, some fruits cannot be consumed by guinea pigs even though they are healthy and nutritious for humans.
+For guinea pigs, any fruit with a high amount of sugar is not recommended for their diet.

-The trick with blueberries is that they have a lot of vitamin C that cavies need, but on the other hand they also have a lot of sugar and this makes things a little bit complicated… Blueberries are healthy and cavies love them, but how should they consume this fruit is a small dilemma, due to the sugar in them.
-Let’s see all there is to know about guinea pigs and blueberries in the following sections below.
+The trick with blueberries is that they have a lot of vitamin C that cavies need, but on the other hand they also have a lot of sugar and this makes things a little bit complicated… Let’s see all there is to know about guinea pigs and blueberries in the following sections below.

 Health Benefits of Guinea Pigs Eating Blueberries

-There are numerous and plenty of benefits of blueberries for guinea pigs.
-Cavies need these fruits only for vitamin C as a primary benefit.
+They need blueberries mainly for vitamin C as a primary benefit.
 Guinea pigs need vitamin C because it keeps them in perfect health from head to toe.
-In other words, with vitamin C, cavies have healthy mouth and teeth, good digestion and bodily functions too.
-The problem is that cavies don’t make or synthesize this vitamin themselves, nor can they store it properly.
-This is the moment when these fruits help and provide with vitamin C.
+In other words, with vitamin C, guinea pigs can have healthy mouth and teeth, good digestion and optimal bodily functions too.
+The problem is that guinea pigs don’t make or synthesize this vitamin themselves, nor can they store it properly.

 Vitamin C is responsible for making collagen.
 In the body, collagen keeps blood vessels healthy, also bones and wounds heal much faster.

 For pregnant cavies or their pups, bone formation is a crucial factor.
-With this vitamin, the bones of cavies will develop strong and healthy and will be less prone to any damages.
+With this vitamin, the bones of guinea pigs will develop strong and healthy and will be less prone to any damages.

 Nutrition Facts of Blueberries

-The blueberries are rich with vitamins but also with sugar too.
-They may be healthy and tasty, but the cavy is not supposed to have more than 2-3 blueberries in one go.
-First of all, the fruit acid itself may cause soreness in the mouth, so 2-3 small blueberries is enough at once.
+The blueberries are rich with vitamins but also with sugar.
+They may be healthy and tasty, but the guinea pig is not supposed to have more than 2-3 blueberries in one meal.
+First of all, the fruit acid itself may cause soreness in the mouth of a guinea pig, so 2-3 small blueberries are enough at once.

 Twice per week, or 3 times tops should be even more than enough.
-After all, vitamin C is in other cavy foods as well!
+After all, there is vitamin C is in other guinea pig foods as well!

 What about dried blueberries?
 This is not a bad option but this still needs restrictions.
-Dried blueberries have even more sugar than raw blueberries, and this can be a greater hazard, sugar-wise.
+Dried blueberries have even more sugar than raw blueberries, and this might present an even bigger health risk, sugar-wise.

 - 84 calories

-- 15 g sugar (for instant energy and calories)
+- 15 g of sugar (instant energy and calories)

-- 1 g protein (enough protein for a fruit)
+- 1 g of protein (enough protein for a fruit)

-- 21 g carbs (for a quick burst of energy)
+- 21 g of carbs (for a quick burst of energy)

-- 14 g vitamin C (more than enough for optimal vitamin dose)
+- 14 g of vitamin C (more than enough for optimal vitamin dose)

-- 28 mcg vitamin K (for bone health and fast healing of wounds, also normal clotting of blood)
+- 28 mcg of vitamin K (good for bone health and fast healing of wounds)

-Apart from these, blueberries also have vitamins A, B1, B2, B3, B5, B6, B9, and vitamin E. there are minerals for optimal health as well, like: calcium, sodium, zinc, iron, and phosphorus.
+Apart from these, blueberries also have vitamins A, B1, B2, B3, B5, B6, B9, and vitamin E. There are also minerals for the optimal health as well, like calcium, sodium, zinc, iron, and phosphorus.

 Risks to Consider When Feeding Blueberries to Guinea Pigs

-You need to remember that even though blueberries are healthy for you, they might be too much for the cavy.
-Yes, they have the vitamin C, but the amount of sugar in this fruit is too much for the guinea pig.
+You need to remember that even though blueberries are healthy for you, they might be too much for the guinea pig.
+Yes, they have vitamin C, but the amount of sugar in this fruit is too much for the guinea pig.
 You can avoid most health issues from blueberries if you serve it sparingly.

-The side effect of too many blueberries could be diarrhea and digestive issues.
-Guinea pigs can be very adorable and convince you to give them almost a handful of blueberries!
-This is a big no-no, so just imagine how bad the tummy of the cavy would be after too many blueberries.
+- The side effect of too many blueberries can be diarrhea and digestive issues.
+Guinea pigs are very adorable and they can convince you to give them almost a handful of blueberries!
+This is a big no-no, so just imagine how bad the tummy would be after too many blueberries.
 There is lots of fiber in them too, and this will upset the intestines.
-Not just intestines, but overall digestion will be more sensitive, the cavy would have gasses and bloating, or even belly pains and discomfort.
+Not just intestines, but overall digestion will be more sensitive, the guinea pig would have gasses and bloating, or even belly pains and discomfort.

-If the cavy is pregnant, too many blueberries is a tricky thing.
-They have lots of nutrients and these quantities of nutrients might be excessive for the mother and the unborn cavy – always consult the vet for the nutrition of the mother.
+- If the guinea pig is pregnant, too many blueberries is a tricky thing.
+They have lots of nutrients and nutrients in these quantities might be excessive for the mother and the unborn guinea pig – always consult the vet for the nutrition of the mother.

-If the guinea pig consumes too many blueberries or too often, they will ingest too much sugar as well.
-The risks of excess sugar for cavies is that they too get prone to obesity, digestion complications and problems, and also the risk of diabetes.
+- If the guinea pig consumes too many blueberries or too often, they will ingest too much sugar as well.
+The risks of excess sugar for guinea pigs is that they too prone to obesity, digestion complications, and problems, and also there is a risk of diabetes.

-Too many blueberries and too often might irritate the delicate tissues of the mouth.
-The oral health of cavies is already fragile as it is, so why provoke it with fruit acids so often?
-Their mouth might get sore from too much fruit acids, so such foods should be used sparingly.
+- Too many blueberries and too often might irritate the delicate tissues in the mouth of a guinea pig.
+The oral health of guinea pigs is already fragile as it is, so why provoke it with fruit acids so often?
+Their mouth might get sore from a high amount of fruit acids, so such foods should be used sparingly.

 Quick Facts on Blueberries:

-- Cavies can eat blueberries but in moderation
+- Guinea pigs can eat blueberries but in moderation.

-- Blueberries are full of vitamin C, but also with sugar which is bad for cavies
+- Blueberries are full of vitamin C, but they also contain sugar which is bad for a guinea pig.

-- This fruit keeps the cavies healthy, mostly their teeth and body tissues
+- This fruit keeps the guinea pigs healthy, mostly their teeth and body tissues.

-- Blueberries protect cavies from cognitive damages, slow healing of wounds, from scurvy, and from most cancers
+- Blueberries protect them from cognitive damages, slow healing of wounds, from scurvy, and from most cancers.

-- Blueberries should be given 2-3 times weekly
+- Blueberries should be given to guinea pigs 2-3 times weekly.

-- The normal serving per a cavy is 2-3 blueberries
+- The normal serving per a guinea pig is 2-3 blueberries.

-- Frozen blueberries might retain more antioxidants, but raw fresh ones are better digested by cavies
+- Frozen blueberries might retain more antioxidants, but raw fresh ones are better digested by guinea pigs.